Tristan und Isolde: Concert extracts and arrangements

-The Prelude and Liebestod is a concert version of the overture and Isolde's Act III aria, "Mild und leise".
+The Prelude and Liebestod is a concert version of the overture and Isolde's act 3 aria, "Mild und leise".
 The arrangement was by Wagner himself, and it was first performed in 1862, several years before the premiere of the complete opera in 1865.
-The Liebestod can be performed either in a purely orchestral version, or with a soprano singing Isolde's vision of Tristan resurrected.
+The "Liebestod" can be performed either in a purely orchestral version, or with a soprano singing Isolde's vision of Tristan resurrected.

-However, the very first time the prelude and its opening "Tristan chord" was heard publicly was on 12 March 1859, when it was performed at the Sophieninselsaal in Prague, in a charity concert in aid of poor medical students, conducted by Hans von Bülow, who provided his own concert ending for the occasion.
+However, the first time the prelude and its opening "Tristan chord" was heard publicly was on 12 March 1859, when it was performed at the Sophieninselsaal in Prague, in a charity concert in aid of poor medical students, conducted by Hans von Bülow, who provided his own concert ending for the occasion.
 Wagner had authorised such an ending, but did not like what Bülow had done with it and later wrote his own.
 Wagner then included the prelude in his own three concerts at the Paris Théâtre-Italien in January–February 1860.

 Wagner called the prelude the "Liebestod" (Love-death) while Isolde's final aria "Mild und leise" he called the "Verklärung" (Transfiguration).
-In 1867 his father-in-law Franz Liszt made a piano transcription of "Mild und leise", which he called "Liebestod" (S.447); he prefaced his score with a four-bar motto from the love duet from Act II, which in the opera is sung to the words "sehnend verlangter Liebestod".
+In 1867 his father-in-law Franz Liszt made a piano transcription of "Mild und leise", which he called "Liebestod" (S.447); he prefaced his score with a four-bar motto from the love duet from act 2, which in the opera is sung to the words "sehnend verlangter Liebestod".
 Liszt's transcription became well known throughout Europe well before Wagner's opera reached most places, and it is Liszt's title for the final scene that persists.
 The transcription was revised in 1875.

-Wagner wrote a concert ending for the Act II Love Duet for a planned 1862 concert performance that did not eventuate.
+Wagner wrote a concert ending for the act 2 love duet for a planned 1862 concert performance that did not eventuate.
 The music was lost until 1950, then passed into private hands, before coming to the attention of Daniel Barenboim, who passed it on to Sir Antonio Pappano.
 The first recording of the Love Duet with the concert ending was made in 2000, with Plácido Domingo, Deborah Voigt and the Orchestra of the Royal Opera House under Pappano.

 Another composer to rework material from Tristan was Emmanuel Chabrier in his humorous Souvenirs de Munich – quadrilles on themes from Wagner's Tristan und Isolde.
 These were augmented and orchestrated by Markus Lehmann in 1988.
 Leopold Stokowski made a series of purely orchestral "Symphonic Syntheses" of Wagner's operas during his time as conductor of the Philadelphia Orchestra, bringing to concert audiences of the 1920s and '30s music they might not otherwise have heard.
-He made a 'long version' of music from Tristan and Isolde which consisted mainly of the Act I prelude, the Liebesnacht from Act II and the Liebestod from Act III.
+He made a 'long version' of music from Tristan and Isolde which consisted mainly of the act 1 prelude, the Liebesnacht from act 2 and the Liebestod from act 3.
 A shorter version of music from the 2nd and 3rd acts was called "Love Music from Tristan and Isolde".
 He made recordings of both versions on 78s and again on LP.